 Optimize Power and System Settings

-Gaming laptops should always run VR on high performance settings.
+When you optimize a gaming laptop for VR, always prioritize high performance over battery life.
 Go into your Windows Power Settings and select “High Performance.”
 Disable battery saver, adaptive brightness, and any automatic sleep or performance limiters.

 In your GPU control panel, set the VR apps to prioritize maximum performance.
 Also, always plug in your charger—VR on battery power is a recipe for low performance.